hbctraining/DGE_workshop/lessons/01_DEG_getting_started.md

 	### Transform counts for data visualization
 	rld <- rlog(dds, blind=TRUE)

 The `rlog` function returns a `DESeqTransform`, another type of DESeq-specific object.
 The reason you don't just get a matrix of transformed values is because all of the parameters (i.e. size factors) that went in to computing the rlog transform are stored in that object.
-We can use this object to plot figures for quality assessment.
+We will be using this object to plot figures for quality assessment.

 ---